 Team Galaxia #5987 in memory of David Zohar is an FRC team, founded in 2015 by a mentor named Uzi Rosen.

-The team has been working for the 7th year in a workshop at the Hebrew Reali School, the “Beit
+This is our 9th year of operation in our workshop at the Hebrew Reali School, the “Beit

 The team now consists of 34 10th-12th graders who live and breathe robotics on a daily basis.